WebberZone/top-10/readme.txt

 	* New option to exclude the Front page and Posts page if these are set in Settings > Reading or via Customizer
 	* New option in the Widget to include specific post IDs in the top lists.
 You can also use them in the shortcode using `include_post_ids`
 	* New block for Gutenberg aka the block editor.
 The block is called **Popular Posts [Top 10]** and you can find it under the widgets category
+	* Top 10 now supports the WP REST API.
+The plugin adds a new tracker type called *REST API based* which you can find under Counter/Tracker settings.
+Additionally, you can now receive the popular posts via a REST Request to `top-10/v1/popular-posts`

 * Enhancements/Modifications:
 	* No popular posts feed will be added if the corresponding slug is set to blank.